 Central provides a venue for a community health centre in upper Willis Street.
 The Te Aro Health Centre offers primary health care for over 1,700 people in the inner city of Wellington.
 It has been operating since 1986 as a health centre for people who hold a community services card.
 The clinical and administration staff work with many people who have drug, alcohol and psychiatric concerns as well as a number of recent immigrants and refugees.
 Central had no formal connection with the Health Centre, only a desire to support this initiative to the poor on ‘our patch’.
 When the clinic had to move out of its rented premises and around the same time a large house in the right area came on to the market it seemed like a nudge from God.
 The church bought the building which has since been refurbished to meet the Health Centre’s requirements.
 Contact with the clinic can be made by telephone (04) 385 0255.

 The Boulcott Fund was established in 1992 to distribute income generated from the church’s car park building.
 The policy is to devote the funds to projects concerning the mission of the church in New Zealand and overseas.
-Due to recent earthquake strengthening work on our carpark building we have made limited allocations for the past three years.
-In 2019, there are limited funds to allocate so there won’t be open application rounds.
+Over the past three years, we have been completing earthquake strengthening work on our car park building and this has limited the allocations we have been able to make from the fund.
+As a result of this work we are not accepting applications for allocations in 2019.
 Please contact the church office if you have questions about the fund.

 Central partners with Carey Baptist College to provide funding for a summer placement at a Baptist Church in New Zealand for a Pastoral Leadership student in training for ministry in New Zealand.
 You can find out more about Carey’s pastoral leadership programme here